 CHAPTER 5 – THE FLASHBACK

-She served cha* to her father, Rahman chacha and Kabir bhai*, Rahman chacha’s son….looking back every now and then at the green box.
-Wondering what is in it !
+She served cha* to her father, Rahman chacha and Kabir bhai*, Rahman chacha’s son.
+But, her mind was on the green box.
+She kept wondering about what was in it !
 Rahman chacha* kept it covered with a beautifully embroidered piece of cotton cloth and let nobody touch it.
 That created all the curiosity in her.

-Kabir Bhai was not very happy about providing shelter to Neera and her family.
+Rahman chacha’s son, Kabir Bhai was not very happy about providing shelter to Neera and her family.
 But something, kept him from taking any drastic step against them.
-Neera had a feeling, it was the green box.
+Neera had a feeling that, it was the green box.
 Somehow he knew the destiny of the box, it was apparent that he wanted it badly, from the way he looked at it.

-Bhasha Andolon or the Bangladesh Language movement started , soon after the partition, when the western wing of Pakistan , which dominated the country decided upon making Urdu, the sole language there.
-This was followed by protests from the Bengalis who resided in the Eastern wing and accounted for almost 54 per cent of the population of Pakistan then.
-On 21st February, 1952, students started gathering on the premises of Dhaka University , protesting against the government for declaring Urdu as the national language of Pakistan, when majority of the population had Bengali as their mother tongue.
+Bhasha Andolon or the Bangladesh Language movement started , soon after the partition.
+West Pakistan , was more powerful financially and hence it also dominated the country.
+The higher authorities decided upon making Urdu, the official language there.
+This was followed by protests from the Bengalis who resided in the Eastern wing.
+They accounted for almost 54 per cent of the population of Pakistan then.
+On 21st February, 1952, students started gathering on the premises of Dhaka University , protesting against the government’s decision of declaring Urdu as the national language of Pakistan when, the majority of the population had Bengali as their mother tongue.
 The police arrested some students for violation of section 144*.
 When the students tried to make their way into the building of East Bengal Legislative Assembly to make their protests heard and their point understood, the police open fired, killing several of them.
 As soon as the news of the killings spread across East Bengal, shops , offices and public transport were all shut down and the Eastern wing of the country came to a complete standstill.
 It was a general strike all over the region.
 A period of unrest has just begun, and it was being seen in bits and parts from the very beginning, right after the partition…..

 Neera’s father was a farmer.
 But earlier he used to serve at the rajbaari*.
 While the British government left India for good, the monarchy met with its end and a democratic republic was born.
 Rahman chacha also worked with her father in the raj baari .
 According to him, he received the green box from Rani ma* for a favor he did to the raj parivar*.
 Neera was not sure what the favor was.
 She never remembered chacha mention it.

 Kabir Bhai also took an active part in the bhasha andolan.
 Neera still remembers how terrified both their families were , when they heard the consequence of the protests.
-The murder of Neera’s elder brother was so unexpected that both the families were worried about the safety of Kabir as well .
+The murder of Neera’s elder brother during the riots, was unexpected and tragic.
+So both the families were worried about the safety of Kabir as well .
 Kabir did not return for a long time since then.
 Neera saw his parents weep badly and helplessly loiter around the streets asking people around, looking for him.
-Rahman chacha looked for a lot of mental support then, from his friend, Neera’s father during that period.
-As time passed, they started to feel that they would no longer find him.
+Rahman chacha looked for a lot of mental support then, from his friend, Neera’s father.
+Days passed and now, they started to feel that they might no longer find him.
 Kabir’s mother wouldn’t believe that her son would never come back.
 Fatimah chachi almost lost her sanity and started to hate Neera and her family.
 She believed Kabir’s hatred for them has taken him far away from his parents.
-The situation worsened when she stopped accepting food and water till the day Neera and her family would live in their house.
+The situation worsened when she swore not to accept food and water till the day Neera and her family would live in their house.
 And then, Neera’s father decided to leave his friend’s house, with his family.

 The green box went with them.
 Neera saw Rahman chacha secretly hand it over to his father, whispering something in his ears.

 Durga heard a sound near the door.
 She pressed her ears against it and heard footsteps advancing towards the room.
 She moved back quickly and grabbed her Kanai mama’s now stiff, cold hand tight, still believing that her mama would save her if something untoward happens.
-The footsteps got closer and closer and her heart was beating faster , faster, faster ….. and the door was pulled open.
+The footsteps got closer and closer and her heart was beating faster , faster and faster ….. and the door flung open.
 Durga shut her eyes tight……..

 - Cha- tea.